orgua/shepherd_v2_planning/hw_cape_v23_test_performance.rst

 - LATER:
 - try V-FB without C -> same for Emu-OpAmp, tune emulator similar to harvester
     - https://e2e.ti.com/blogs_/b/analogwire/posts/do-it-yourself-three-ways-to-stabilize-op-amp-capacitive-loads
-    - just using R_ISO would have the lowest noise
+    - just using R_ISO would have the lowest noise -> but unstable
+    - R8 5k is slower for currentchanges
+    - -> best would be to increase shunt-resistor back to 10 Ohm BUT maybe this is no problem after the OpAmp-Swap
 - remove 10R by just using 33R?
+- switch back to 10 R shunt with 1k1 Ohm RG ?
+- add option to supply Opa2388 with noisy 6 V

 - new components:
     - SPDT Switches Pi5... & the other Test ICs (DG612, DG2501)